-The Federal Supplemental Education Opportunity Grant (FSEOG) is awarded to undergraduate students with exceptional financial need as determined by the Free Application for Federal Student Aid (FAFSA) data.
-Pelleligible students with the lowest Student Aid Index (SAI) will be considered first.
-Prior to the 2024-25 FAFSA year, the determination was based on the lowest Expected Family Contribution (EFC) number.
+The Federal Supplemental Education Opportunity Grant is awarded to undergraduate students with exceptional financial need as determined by the Free Application for Federal Student Aid (FAFSA) data.
+Pelleligible students with the lowest expected family contributions (EFC) will be considered first.

-A student with the lowest SAI who is enrolled full-time (12 credits) is awarded first as they have the greatest federally defined need.
-Students may get up to \$1,000 per year (\$500 per semester) if enrolled full-time.
+This means students with a zero EFC enrolled at full-time (12 credits) and who applied for the FAFSA early are awarded first.
+Students can get up to \$1,000 per year (\$500 per semester) if enrolled full-time.
 Awards are prorated based on actual enrollment.
 This fund is limited and is not available to all students who meet the above-mentioned criteria.
 We recommend you complete your FAFSA early to give the best opportunity to receive additional grant funding.

-Additionally, students may only be eligible for one supplemental or special grant program per academic year; this would include but is not limited to the Arizona Leveraging Education Aid Partnership Grant (AzLEAP).
+Additionally, students may only be eligible for one supplemental or special grant program per academic year; this would include but not limited to the Arizona Leveraging Education Aid Partnership Grant (AzLEAP).

-• Learn more about Supplemental Educational Opportunity Grants
+Learn more about Supplemental Educational Opportunity Grants